 Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and other equity securities.
-To our knowledge, based solely on a review of the copies of such reports and representations that no other reports were required, we believe that all Section 16 filing requirements applicable to our executive officers, directors and greater than 10% shareholders were complied with during the fiscal year ended December 31, 2021.
+To our knowledge, based solely on a review of the copies of such reports and representations that no other reports were required, we believe that all Section 16 filing requirements applicable to our executive officers, directors and greater than 10% shareholders were complied with during the fiscal year ended December 31, 2022, except that a Form 4 filed on June 16, 2022 by Deborah Glasser was filed untimely with respect to reporting the receipt of shares pursuant to a dividend reinvestment in her spouse's account on December 3, 2021 and a Form 4 filed on January 6, 2023 by Joseph Kinder was filed untimely with respect to reporting the sale of shares from his spouse's account on November 13, 2020.